Risky Biz News: Australia to hack the hackers

 Inlock and Xorist ransomware: Fortinet researchers have published a write-up on two new ransomware variants known as Inlock and Xorist.

-Free decrypter: Bitdefender released a free decrypter for the RanHassan ransomware, allowing victims to recover their files without paying the attacks.
+Free decrypter: Bitdefender released a free decrypter for the RanHassan ransomware, allowing victims to recover their files without paying the attackers.
 K7Security Labs has a technical analysis of the RanHassan (also known as DCDcrypt) here.

 APTs and cyber-espionage